wfraser/const_map/README.md

 If the argument is not a constant, it will still work, but won't be as efficient as an ordinary map, because the lookup is just iterating all elements of the map.

+Note that due to current limitations in the Rust standard library and compiler, the key type needs to be an integral type, bool, or char, because other types don't implement `PartialEq` in a const way yet.

 # Example:
 ```
 # #[macro_use] extern crate const_map;